PattMayne/storytropolis/README.md

 # STORYTROPOLIS

+Currently just a simply blog.
+This is serving as my personal blog at https://blog.pattmayne.com.
+Eventually I will expand it into what you see below.

 A blog that's also a webstore.
 Eventually with the ability to link to other similar sites.
 Not fully federated, just sharing RSS feeds of each others' books and articles.